hazilkymp/Project_Real-Time_Video_Adaptation_and_QoE_Management_in_5G_Networks/README.md

 The paper explores a **context-aware SDN control-plane** and **real-time video adaptation** based on the latest scalable H.265/HEVC codecs, focusing on maintaining low latency, high reliability, and network scalability under the 5G architecture.

+The implementation utilizes **free5GC**, an open-source 5G Core Network, alongside ***OpenAirInterface (OAI)** for the Radio Access Network (RAN), providing a realistic and comprehensive virtualized 5G testing environment.
+Additionally, **GNS3** is used to simulate complex network topologies, facilitating robust testing and performance analysis.

 ## Objectives

 - **Develop a Virtualized Video Adapter (vAdapter)**: